For Those Who Don't Really Feel Like Celebrating

-Armies from conquering nations were forming an alliance to destroy Jerusalem and carry the people off into captivity.
-Ahaz, who was king in Judah, had turned away from God.
-The situation seemed hopeless, and the people were in distress.
+Armies from conquering nations are forming an alliance to destroy Jerusalem and carry the people off into captivity.
+Ahaz, who is king in Juday, has turned away from God.
+The situation seems hopeless, and the people are in distress.

-Into that scene God sent the prophet Isaiah with a promise.
-Isaiah began by declaring that despite how horrible and hopeless the situation seemed, “Nevertheless, there will be no more gloom for those who are in distress” (Isaiah 9:1).
+Into that scene God sends the prophet Isaiah with a promise.
+Isaiah begins by declaring that despite how horrible and hopeless the situation seems, "Nevertheless, there will be no more gloom for those who are in distress" (Isaiah 9:1).

 We could go on and on, but the Christmas story promises that in this land of darkness a light has dawned.
 A few verses later, Isaiah describes what that coming light would look like: "For unto us a child is born, to us a son is given, and the government will be on his shoulders.
 And he will be called Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace" (Isaiah 9:6).